tetratelabs/qcon-labs/docs/vm-workloads.md

 !!! info

-    To onboard the VM workload the sidecar also nees the Istio mTLS certificate.
-When the sidcear starts it uses the `istio-token` file to prove its identity to Istio control plane and to obtain the Istio mTLS certificate.
+    To onboard the VM workload, the sidecar also needs the Istio mTLS certificate.
+When the sidecar starts, it uses the `istio-token` file to prove its identity to Istio control plane and to obtain the Istio mTLS certificate.
 The mTLS certificate is stored on disk for cases when the VM restarts.

-    The expiration time on the initial `istio-token` is 1 hour.
-If it takes you longer than 1 hour to onboard the VM, you' ll need to re-run the `istioctl x workload entry configure` command to generate a new token.
+    The expiration time on the initial `istio-token` is one hour.
+If more than one hour passes before onboarding the VM, you'll need to re-run the `istioctl x workload entry configure` command to generate a new token.

     Once the VM obtains the mTLS certificate, it can use it to prove its identity.
 The certificate is valid for 24 hours and is automatically rotated before it expires.